-Whether you are downsizing or building the home of your dreams, you still have to sell your old house before making the big move.
-With careful planning and help from real estate agents and professional cleaners, you can send buyers rushing to make an offer.
+Whether you’re downsizing or building the home of your dreams, you’ll have to sell your old house before making the big move.
+With careful planning, advice from real estate agents and help from professional cleaners, you can send buyers rushing to make an offer.

-Buyers in today’s market are searching for a home they can picture themselves living in.
-If you aren’t prepared, a potential sale could slip through the cracks in your drywall.
-Use our tips and checklist to make sure your home looks pristine and wows everyone who walks through the door.
+Buyers are searching for a home they can picture themselves living in, so if you aren’t creating that vision, a potential sale can slip right through the cracks.
+Use our checklist to make sure your home looks pristine and wows everyone who walks through the door.

-There is more to listing a home than signing on the dotted line.
-Follow our tips below to make sure your property is market ready.
+There’s more to listing a home than putting up a for sale sign.
+Follow our tips to make sure your property is market ready.

 Any offer placed on your home will be contingent on a home inspection.
-These are typically done after an offer is accepted, but it’s helpful to know ahead of time what issues will come up – especially if you want to knock a few off the list.
-If there is major damage or a problem that you are not willing to fix, you can be upfront with buyers.
+These are typically done after an offer is accepted, but it’s helpful to know ahead of time which issues may arise – especially if you want to knock a few repairs off the list to make your home more enticing to buyers.
+If there is major damage or a problem that you are not willing to fix, you can be upfront with interested parties.

-Save the final selection until after you have completed your home improvement projects, but interviewing agents now can provide valuable insight into the current housing market.
-Use them as a resource for what should be changed and updated to ensure top dollar from your sale.
+Wait to officially list until you have completed your home improvement projects, but start interviewing agents as you’re preparing your property for sale.
+They can provide valuable insight into the current housing market.
+Use prospective agents as a resource to know what should be updated to get top dollar from your sale.

-Tear out overgrown and overbearing hedges, create clean edge lines, plant flowers and put down a new layer of mulch.
+Consider giving your house a new coat of paint and freshen up your landscaping to create a cohesive look from the outside in.
+Tear out overgrown hedges, create clean edge lines, plant flowers and put down a new layer of mulch.

-You probably don’t even think about the small scratch in drywall or a hole left from a disobedient holiday decoration, but buyers might.
+You probably wouldn’t even think to fix the small scratch in the drywall or the hole left from a disobedient holiday decoration, but these might matter to a buyer.
 Fill in holes in the walls and repair drywall where there is excessive damage.
-Focus on the high traffic areas of your home first, and be sure to take a look at how much wear and tear doorknobs are showing – if they are scratched, add them to the replacement list.
+Focus on the high-traffic areas of your home first, and be sure to take a look at how much wear and tear doorknobs are showing – if they’re scratched, add them to the repair list.

 Repainting the inside of your home hides imperfections and improves the appeal for potential buyers.
 While a lime-green laundry room may create an energetic atmosphere for you, it can be overwhelming to others.
 In order to appeal to a wide range of buyers, stick to neutral colors.